bzyx/bzyx.github.src/content/2014/building-nexus5-kernel.rst

 - Decent internet connection
 - git installed, with other classical tools needed for kernel building

-These are the thing I'll not cover in the article, as they are basics and not most important in whole process.
+These are the things I'll not cover in the article, as they are basic and not the most important in the whole process.

 You should really start with official Google guide here_ .
 I'll describe the process from my own perspective i.e. Ubuntu 14.04 x64 machine.
-So let's start with our tools.
+So let's start with the tools.
 I assume you are working in some new empty folder.
-First is toolchain:
+First is the toolchain:

 .. code-block:: bash
     :anchorlinenos: